WebHare/proxy/README.md

 Extra configuration files can also be dropped as `*.conf` into `/opt/webhare-proxy-data/etc/nginx-other/` - they will be included at the root level.

 If you're using the host network namespcae, nginx can be told to bind to a specific IPv4 address by setting the NGINX_BINDTO_IPV4 environment variable.

+## Making a new release
+The CI scripts take care of deploying to Docker.
+Simply push a new tag